ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/developer/api.rst

 ~~~~~~~~

 The basic auth must be used with the api key available through the web interface.
-It's possible to generate a new key in the server, to do that you can use the script ``/opt/xtc/current/Scripts/generate-apikey.py``.
+The re-generation of the api key can be done for now only on the server.

 .. code-block:: bash

-  ./generate-apikey.py --user=admin
+  ./extensiveautomation --apikey admin
   API Key ID: admin
-  API Key Secret: c025e7a501f144a2e1b40f9f3a91c10a47c8b1d3
+  API Key Secret: d30278d49e4845e45daa748873e2171b14a0c55a
-  API Key: YWRtaW46YzAyNWU3YTUwMWYxNDRhMmUxYjQwZjlmM2E5MWMxMGE0N2M4YjFkMw==

 After that, add the header ``Authorization`` in your HTTP request.

 .. code-block:: bash

-  Authorization: Basic <my_api_key>
+  Authorization: Basic base64(key_id:key_secret)

 .. note:: With the basic auth, it's not necessary to call the login function.